Neuroling/SPINCO_SINEEG/_ScienceCluster_tests/README.md

 - *Data Transfer* we can transfer files with the `scp` command to, for instance, copy files from a server to the cluster
 - *Schedule Jobs*.
 They are submitted with the `sbatch` command. `Slurm` is the system for automatic job allocations.

-# User Example
+# Example 1: using MNE-python toolbox
 We may be running multiple projects in the cluster.
-Let's say we want to run the *lizz* project:
 This section is based on: https://docs.s3it.uzh.ch/cluster/overview/
 ## Login
-In the cluster, note there will be 3 user directories (home,data, scratch) and the shared directory assigned to the specific project we are working on.
+In our cluster space there will be 3 directories in our 'home': *data*, *scratch* and the *shares* directory assigned to the specific project.
+In 'shares' we can search for our project, e.g. *hervais-adelman.lizz.uzh*

-### ScienceApps
+### Login from ScienceApps
 Go here and log in:
 https://apps.s3it.uzh.ch/
-### From terminal
+### Login from terminal
 Type  ```ssh shortname@cluster.s3it.uzh.ch``` with your uzh shortname.
 You will be asked for password.
 Then you will see message and a table showing your directories and their available space

-## Creating a Python environment for mne toolbox
+## Creating a Python environment
 - Log in:
   ```
   ssh gfraga@cluster.s3it.uzh.ch